 Welcome to ScotGEM and CONGRATULATIONS!

 We realise you will be very excited to join the ScotGEM programme and both St Andrews and Dundee Medical Schools.
-As our second cohort, we are very excited to meet you too.
+We are excited to meet you too.

-You have a great opportunity to revisit University life in both St Andrews and Dundee.
+You will have a great opportunity to revisit University life in both St Andrews and Dundee.
 Both are truly special places; St Andrews is one of the oldest universities in the UK.
 It is small enough to be friendly, and large enough to provide the facilities and recreational opportunities of larger institutions.
 Dundee is renowned for offering a superb student experience in a dynamic city currently enjoying a waterfront renaissance.
-Thereafter Scotland becomes your oyster and you will be living and studying in some of the most beautiful areas across the NHS boards.
+Thereafter Scotland becomes your oyster, and you will be living and studying in some of the most beautiful areas across our NHS partner boards.

-I want to encourage you to take full advantage of the opportunities ScotGEM will bring you, not only to succeed in your studies, but also to enjoy the variety that St Andrews, Dundee and wider Scotland have to offer.
+We want to encourage you to take full advantage of the opportunities ScotGEM will bring you, not only to succeed in your studies, but also to enjoy the variety that St Andrews, Dundee and wider Scotland offer.

-I look forward to meeting you and introducing the team who are ready to guide you through your medical studies.
+I look forward to meeting you and introducing our excellent team who are ready to guide you through your medical studies.

 ScotGEM Programme Director

 I want to firstly congratulate you all on receiving an offer to study Medicine here at St Andrews, this is a huge achievement and I hope you are all proud of yourselves and all the hard work you have put in!